Should you max out your 401k? It’s an intimidating question.

 Then I haven’t explained my story well.
 I started with $800 making $25,000 a year.
 I didn’t make $60k a year until I was 30.
 We have not been married long (so I haven’t had two incomes).

-I didn’t have an endless number of YouTubes and blogs that I could research (which seem to mostly be people saying what they will do, and not what they have done).
+I didn’t have an endless number of YouTube videos and blogs I could research (which seem to mostly be people saying what they will do and not what they have done).

 I didn’t have help from my parents or anyone else.
 It was $800 I had saved working at a gas station making $5 an hour.

-As a teenager I read Carleton Sheets books on No Down Payment and The Millionaire Next Door: The Surprising Secrets of America’s Wealthy.
+As a teenager, I read Carleton Sheets’s books on No Down Payment and The Millionaire Next Door: The Surprising Secrets of America’s Wealthy.
 I would also go to the library and read newspaper listings and whatever I could get my hands on.

-For me phase 1 was leverage buying real estate that other people paid off, and phase 2 was maxing out my 401k.
-All along I have made decisions around spending just enough money to make me happy, no less and no more (aka satisfice).
+For me, phase 1 was leverage buying real estate that other people paid off, and phase 2 was maxing out my 401k.
+I have made decisions around spending just enough money to make me happy, no less and no more (aka satisfice).

 Bottom Line On Whether You Should Max Out Your 401k

 Should you max out your 401k.
 Yes.
 It’s hard.
 But you can do it.
-Older you will be proud of you because you are making their life so much easier.
+Older, you will be proud of yourself because you are making your future life so much easier.

 Greg is a Chartered Financial Analyst (CFA) with 22+ years experience in Financial Services.
 He has held numerous FINRA Securities licenses (series 7, 63, 65, and 66), and is an expert on Investment Products and Financial Planning.
 Greg has 22+ years experience as a real estate investor and degrees in Psychology and Philosophy.